boyanraichev/tat-js/README.md

 Hooks:
 - You can push objects to the tat.modalHooks array, containing hooks tied to a particular modal ID.
 The hook object should contain two properties: "id" is the modal ID you want it to run on, and "hook" is your hook function.
 - You can set the tat.modalCloseHook property as a function to run when the user tries to close the modal.
 This hook is run once and then cleared (so you have to set it up every time this particular modal is shown).

+**Confirm**

+You can show a confirmation modal box in two ways:

+1. Use a ".js-confirm" class on your handler element.
+Use the data-modal attribute to set the modal ID and the data-text attribute to set the modal text.
+Pass additional data through the data-confirm-data="" attribute on the same element.
+Set up your callback function using a modal hook as described in the modals section.

+2. Hook your handler in your script and call tat.confirm(modalID,modalContent,callback,data) method with the following parameters: the ID of the confirmation modal, the text of the confirmation modal, the callback function upon confirmation and additional data you want to pass to the callback function.

 **Toggle on/off**